 Along with grief, your adopted child may react to the loss of their birth parent with anger, numbness, anxiety, fear, and depression and mourn to learn about her birth culture.
 Mourning for the birth culture is more prominent in trans-racial adoption than normal adoption.
 Your child may make an effort to learn and speak her mother tongue and learn more about her birth culture and linguistic heritage (3).

-4. Loss Of Identity:
+4. Striving For Identity:

 Adopted kids are eager to learn more about their biological family, siblings, and relatives.
 Your adopted child may have questions, such as who she is, does she resemble her father or mother, do her siblings resemble her, and who are her grandparents, cousin, aunts, and uncles.
 Your adopted child may wonder which social, cultural, and education class she belongs originally.
 She may bug you with questions regarding what experience she may have while staying with her biological family (4).
-One of the negative effects of adoption on children.

 5. Concerns About Medical History: